-Introduction to the fields of counseling, various mental, physical and social disabilities, careers in Counseling and Rehabilitation, Counseling and Rehabilitation services and orientation processes.
+Introduction to the fields of counseling, various mental, physical and social disabilities, careers in counseling, counseling services and orientation processes.
 (CR: COUN 370)

-370 Clinical Placement, 3 hrs.
+370 Clinical Placement.
+3 hrs.

 Orientation to helping service agencies and practice in developing interviewing skills under professional supervision.
 A thirty-hour practical experience involving active contact under supervision enables students to explore their own abilities, to try the helping role, and to get acquainted with clients and helping agencies.
 (CR: COUN 306)